naobservatory/mgs-pipeline/README.md

 5. `./run.py --bioproject=[accession]`
 6. Collect full metadata, update metadata.tsv, and modify `dashboard/prepare-dashboard-data.py` to handle it.
+7. If you leave out any samples, perhaps because they represent something we're not interested in, document which samples are included in `papers/AuthorYear/subset.txt`.

 When collecting metadata, put it in this repo under `bioprojects/[accession]/metadata/`.
 Include both the metadata files and the